-281. In July 1998, three requests, for the capture of a total of 24 sea otters in Alaska, were published in the Federal Register (63 Fed.
+335. In July 1998, three requests, for the capture of a total of 24 sea otters in Alaska, were published in the Federal Register (63 Fed.
 Reg.
-38418) (see endnote 155).
+38418) (see endnote 198).
 The permit applications stated that six of the captured otters would then be chosen and transported to three Japanese aquaria.
 The justification for these captures was a lack of breeding success of sea otters in Japanese facilities.
 For this planned capture, after a maximum acclimation period of three days, the otters were to be taken on a 22-hour journey to Japan.
-It should be noted that for other marine mammals the acclimation period (during which mortality is higher) is approximately 45 days (Small and DeMaster, 1995a).
+It should be noted that, for other marine mammals, the acclimation period (during which mortality is higher) is approximately 45 days (Small and DeMaster, 1995a).
 Three of the animals were destined for the Ishikawa Zoo, which had acquired sea otters through another capture in Alaska in 1986.
 By 1994, half of these otters had died-by 1998, the rest were dead too (sea otters can live up to 20 years in captivity), hence the request for more captures.
 The permits to capture these otters were granted later that year (63 Fed.
 Reg.
 53091, 1998).

-282. The southern sea otter population (found in California waters) is listed as threatened under the ESA.
-At the Monterey Bay Aquarium, the sea otter exhibit holds rescued animals from this population that are either non-releasable or are in the process of rehabilitation.
-Orphaned otter pups were once raised by human caretakers and returned to the wild, often to die soon after.
-These pups are now placed in a "surrogate" program, where adult female otters adopt the orphans and care for them, specifically to minimize the influence of human intervention on the pup's behavioral development.
-This has resulted in higher survival rates following release back into the wild (Nicholson et al., 2007).
+336. Found in California waters, the southern sea otter population (Enhydra lutris nereis) is listed as threatened under the ESA.
+At the Monterey Bay Aquarium, live-stranded, orphaned otter pups from this population were once raised by human caretakers, often to die soon after.
+For more than two decades, these pups have been placed into a surrogate-rearing program, where the non-releasable adult females from the aquarium's sea otter exhibit adopt the orphans and care for them, specifically to teach them better survival and social skills and minimize acclimation to humans.
+This has resulted in high survival rates following release into the wild (Nicholson et al., 2007; Mayer et al., 2021).